-HIGH CATEGORY RISK HIGH COUNTRY RISK HIGH SPEND 15 of our suppliers, representing 3.2% of our spend, provide goods and services that may be deemed to be at an elevated risk of modern slavery.
-Five of our suppliers, representing 0.2% of our spend, are based in countries identified by our third party impact assessment tool as having an elevated risk of modern slavery.
-75.0% of our spend is concentrated in 14.3% of our suppliers 3 .
+HIGH CATEGORY RISK HIGH COUNTRY RISK HIGH SPEND Suppliers, representing ~3% of our spend, provide good and services that may be deemed to be at an elevate risk of modern slavery. of our spend, are based in countries identified by our 75.0% of our spend is concentrated in 14.3% of our suppliers 3 .
 These high spend suppliers generally provide low-risk services such as professional consultancy but given the scale of our spend with them are subject to increased due diligence.

-3 Those suppliers with which we spent at least £1,000 in the twelve month reporting period
+3 Suppliers with which we spent at least £1,000 in 2020